A net zero/carbon budget adjustment clause included as part of a completion accounts mechanism to provide “Carbon Certainty”.

 (v) [Gold Standard Verified Emission Reductions];

-(c) to the extent not provided for by paragraphs 4(a) and 4(b) above, applying the same carbon footprint and Net Zero calculation standards, principles, policies and practices (with consistent classifications, judgements, valuation and estimation techniques) that were used by the Target to determine [its Net Zero status OR the Target Net Carbon Budget.]
+(c) to the extent not provided for by paragraphs 4.1(a) and 4.1(b) above, applying the same Carbon Footprint and net zero calculation standards, principles, policies and practices (with consistent classifications, judgements, valuation and estimation techniques) that were used by the [Target] [and its Subsidiaries] to determine [its/ their] Net Zero status OR the Target Net Carbon Budget.]

 5. Specific Policies

-(a) Scope 1-3 emissions of the Target and its Subsidiaries as defined by the GHG Protocol shall be accounted for on an itemised basis.
+(a) GHG Emissions [of the Target [and its Subsidiaries]] shall be accounted for on an itemised basis.

-(b) [The Product Carbon Footprint and Service Carbon Footprint of goods and services no longer provided by the Target or any of the Subsidiaries shall be fully provided for.
+(b) [The Product Carbon Footprint and Service Carbon Footprint of goods and services no longer provided by the [Target [or any of the Subsidiaries]] shall be fully provided for.]

-(a) Only carbon offsetting that has been verified in accordance with the procedures and techniques set out in the Carbon Offsetting Principles shall be accounted for in the Net Zero Carbon Statement.
+(a) Only offsetting that has been verified in accordance with the procedures and techniques set out in the Offsetting Principles shall be accounted for in the Carbon Statement.*

-(b) Carbon Offsetting shall be accounted for on an itemised basis showing the source and geographic location of the offsetting project.
+(b) Offsetting and Insetting shall be accounted for on an itemised basis showing the source and geographic location of the offsetting project.

-(c) [Carbon Offsetting shall be depreciated by the:
+(c) [Offsetting and Insetting shall be depreciated by the:

-(d) [Carbon Offsetting shall be impaired by the negative impact of the offset project on biodiversity in the geographical location of the project.]
+(d) [Offsetting and Insetting shall be impaired by the negative impact of the offset project on biodiversity in the geographical location of the project.]
 [Drafting Note: for consideration if data is available to define the measurement of any impairment.]]]

-(a) Carbon Dioxide Equivalents shall be calculated to the nearest tonne for all Target and Subsidiary Scope 1-3 emissions on an itemised basis.
+(a) Carbon Dioxide Equivalents shall be calculated to the nearest tonne for all [Target [and Subsidiaries]] GHG Emissions on an itemised basis.

-(c) Carbon offset and inset inventories that have been estimated with a range of measurements shall use the lowest estimate in the range.
+(c) Offsetting and Insetting inventories that have been estimated with a range of measurements shall use the lowest estimate in the range.]

-(a) The Net Zero Carbon Statement shall not take account of:
+(a) The Carbon Statement shall not take account of:

-(i) [any event or transaction that occurs or arises[, or information that comes to the parties’ attention,] more than [NUMBER] days after the Completion Date OR after the delivery of the Draft Documents in accordance with paragraph 2.1 of this Schedule ];
+(i) [any event or transaction that occurs or arises[, or information that comes to the parties’ attention,] more than [NUMBER] days after the Completion Date OR after the delivery of the Draft Documents in accordance with paragraph 2.1 of this Schedule ( Carbon Statement)];

-(ii) any event or activity that emits Greenhouse Gas Emissions and occurs or arises after the Completion Date as a result of a voluntary act or omission of the Buyer, except where such act or omission was carried out or effected in the ordinary course of the Business pursuant to a binding obligation of the Target.
+(ii) any event or activity that emits GHGs and occurs or arises after the Completion Date as a result of a voluntary act or omission of the Buyer, except where such act or omission was carried out or effected in the ordinary course of the Business pursuant to a binding obligation of the Target.]